Ty Simpson

-Ty Simpson is an American football quarterback for the Alabama Crimson Tide.
+Ty Simpson (born December 21, 2002) is an American college football quarterback for the Alabama Crimson Tide.

-Early life and high school
+Early life

-Simpson grew up in Martin, Tennessee and attended Westview High School.
+Simpson grew up in Martin, Tennessee, and attended Westview High School there.
 He passed for 1,888 yards and 20 touchdowns while also rushing for 311 yards and seven touchdowns as a junior.
-Simpson was named the Tennessee Gatorade Player of the Year after passing for 2,827 yards and 41 touchdowns against three interceptions while rushing 92 times for 862 yards and 11 touchdowns as Westview won the 2A Tennessee State Championship.
+As a senior, Simpson was named the Tennessee Gatorade Player of the Year after passing for 2,827 yards and 41 touchdowns against three interceptions while rushing 92 times for 862 yards and 11 touchdowns as Westview won the 2A Tennessee State Championship.
 He was rated a five-star recruit and committed to play college football at Alabama after considering offers from Clemson, Ole Miss, and Tennessee.

 College career

 Simpson joined the Alabama Crimson Tide as an early enrollee in January 2022.
-He made his college debut in the season opener against Utah State, completing one of two pass attempts towards the end of a 55-0 win.
+He made his college debut in the season opener against Utah State, completing one of two pass attempts towards the end of a 55–0 win.
 Simpson played in four games during his true freshman year while redshirting the season.

+On August 11, 2025, Simpson was named the starting quarterback for the Alabama Crimson Tide for the 2025 season.

+Statistics

 Personal life

-Simpson's father, Jason Simpson, is the head football coach for the UT Martin Skyhawks.
+Simpson is a Christian.
+His father, Jason Simpson, is the head football coach for the UT Martin Skyhawks.